jworkmeister0/resftul-key-value/README.md

 # API Reference

 * `GET /api/pairs	` returns all key/value pairs
 *  `GET /api/value` to return
 *  `PUT /api/pair?key=KEY&value=VALUE` to insert or update a key / value pair.

 #Considerations

 1. Key collisions can occur.
+When a collision happens, the value is quietly overwritten.
 If this behavior is undesirable, the specification will need to be updated.